Taüll: History

 In 806 the Count of Toulouse freed the region from the Muslim domination and from the tribute they had to pay.
-Later, the Valley of Boí was given to the country of Pallars, dependent on the Church of Urgell.
+Later, the Valley of Boí was given to the county of Pallars, dependent on the Church of Urgell.

-In 911, after a serious conflict with the Church of Urgell, a diocese was established which included the countries of Pallars and Ribagorça.
+In 911, after a serious conflict with the Church of Urgell, a diocese was established which included the counties of Pallars and Ribagorça.

-In 949, both countries separated: Ribagorça remained in the new bishopric while Pallars came back again under the Church of Urgell.
-Further juridic conflicts made both countries join again and until the early 12th century the region didn't have any sort of stability.
+In 949, both counties separated: Ribagorça remained in the new bishopric while Pallars came back again under the Church of Urgell.
+Further juridic conflicts made both counties join again and until the early 12th century the region didn't have any sort of stability.
 It was at this time when the region was favored by Alfons I "El Batallador", due to the direct participation of the region's lords in his reconquest campaign, finally reaching a stable and prosperous period.
 The lords of Erill had the villages of Taüll and Boí under their jurisdiction, whose amassed wealth allowed all the rustic churches in the valley to be renewed, building the churches of Sant Climent, Sant Martí (destroyed by an avalanche in the 1970s) and Santa Maria, featuring a richly decorated Romanesque architecture with outstanding liturgical furniture.

 The lords of Erill were a very important barony in the Pyrenees.
 They are known because of the planning and construction of the churches in the Valley of Boí.
 The valley was dominated by the Erills, whose castle is in the nowadays abandoned village of Erillcastell.
 The name of Taüll means ATA-ULI ("the peak of the village").